facebook/create-react-app/docusaurus/docs/adding-custom-environment-variables.md

 default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.

+> WARNING: Do not store any secrets (such as private API keys) in your React app!
+>
+> Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.

 **The environment variables are embedded during the build time**.
 Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](title-and-meta-tags.md#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.

 > Note: You must create custom environment variables beginning with `REACT_APP_`.
 Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.